Silo High School: Organizations

 Some of the organizations are FCCLA, FCA, BETA, and FFA.

 Athletics

 There is baseball, basketball, cheerleading, cross country, golf, track & field, softball.
 The 2014 Lady Rebel softball team was the first Silo softball team to make it to the state tournament.
 The 2017 softball team was the first team to make it to the finals of the state tournament.
 Baseball has a total of 11 state championship titles.
-The golf team has took place in the 2014 state tournament and players have individually took place in it as well.
+The golf team has taken part in the 2014 state tournament and players have individually taken places in it as well.
 The Silo High School cheer squad competed in the first ever State Game Day competition in 2017 and placed in the top 6 teams.
 A new weight training and conditioning class was added for both girls and boys.